slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Never explain: your friends do not need it, and your enemies will not believe you anyway."
 -- Elbert Hubbard [1856]*

-> *"If you begin by sacrificing yourself to those you love, you will end by hating those to whom you have sacrificed yourself."
+> *"If you begin by sacrificing yourself to those you love, you will end by hating those to whom you have sacrificed yourself." (...)
+"Liberty means responsibility.
+That is why most men dread it."
 -- George Bernard Shaw [1856]*

 > *"I can’t give you the formula for success, but I can give you the formula for failure, which is: try to please everybody."